ThomasLengeling/KinectPV2/README.md

 Version 0.5

-Library is curretly in develop, with SDK Version 1408 (8/20/2014)
+Library is curretly on develop, with SDK Version 1409 (9/16/2014)

 ####Requirements